s-now25/bpsr-skyward-guide/README.md

 ## Modules

-My recommendation sorted by priority.
+My recommendation:

+- Damage Stack
+    - This is better than pretty much all other modules and super hard to get, but if you have to sacrifice a lot of main stat and other module levels for it then it's not worth it.

 - Strength
 - Elite Damage
-- Agility
-    - Gives flat physical attack, agility and physical damage increase.
-Agility also increase haste for this class.
 - Attack Speed
     - Higher priority if your attack speed is lower than 20%

-Not recommended:

 - Crit
     - Crit mod gives you hp and Lv6 gives 12% crit damage, assuming you have Muku Chief Lv3 (19% crit dmg) and a 45% crit rate, then the actual increase of this mod would only be `((150 + 19 + 12) / (150 + 19) - 1) * 45% = 3.2%` a 3.2% increase.
 If your crit rate is lower or Muku Chief level is higher then the increase would be even lower.
+- Agility
+    - Gives flat physical attack, agility and physical damage increase.
+Agility also increase haste for this class.

+Excluding Damage Stack, Strength is better than the rest, the other 4 recommendations are about the same.
-Although this is sorted by priority, if you get can 3 level 6s lower priority ones it's still better than getting level 5s high priority ones.
-Focus on getting 2 level 6 first, then follow the priority list if you can afford to choose, last try to go for 666 or 665 as an end goal.
+Try to get 2 level 6s first, then try to go for 666 or 665 as an end goal.
+The additional mainstat from modules is also quite important so don't try to chase a certain level 6 and sacrifice a ton of main stat for it.

 ## Updates